 Sample Page

-Varonis Systems, Inc. is a software company based in Miami,[4][5] Florida with R&D offices in Herzliya, Israel.
-The company’s Data Security Platform analyzes data and data activity using the insights to identify data exposure risks stemming from access permissions and software-as-a-service (SaaS) app configurations, triggering automated remediation capabilities in response.[6]
+Varonis Systems, Inc. is a software company based in Miami,[3] Florida with R&D offices in Herzliya, Israel.
+The company’s Data Security Platform analyzes data, identities, and activity to find and remediate data exposure in cloud and multi-cloud environments, and in software-as-a-service (SaaS) and infrastructure-as-a-service (IaaS) applications that include AWS, Azure, Google Cloud, Salesforce, ServiceNow, and databases.[4]

 History

-Varonis Systems was founded in 2005 by Yaki Faitelson and Ohad Korkus, in order to address security issues such as file activity tracking, information rights management, and access control.[8]
-Prior to Varonis, Faitelson and Korkus worked at the global professional services and systems integration divisions of NetVision and NetApp.[9]
+Varonis Systems was founded in 2005 by Yaki Faitelson and Ohad Korkus to address security issues such as file activity tracking, information rights management, and access control.[6]
+Prior to Varonis, Faitelson and Korkus worked at the global professional services and systems integration divisions of NetVision and NetApp.[7]

 In 2021, Varonis Systems announced that it was expanding its operations and doubling its workforce in Cork.[12]